 Moist, tender, and full of fresh blueberry flavor, these Blueberry Yogurt Muffins are a favorite breakfast and snack to share with the kids.
 Plus: They store SO well for days.

-Using yogurt in muffins has totally made me LOVE muffins so much more.
+Making yogurt muffins has totally made me LOVE muffins so much more.
 The yogurt makes the texture light, fluffy, and so tender.
 And in this recipe, it has the added benefit of boosting the blueberry flavor even more.

 You can make these to have for breakfast or snack, you can freeze some of the batch for a future meal, and you can serve them topped with butter, nut or seed butter, or a favorite jam.